sabir-aspose/words-docs-com/en/net/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/working-with-table-column-data-bands/_index.md

 | **Pack**          | **1.5 L**          | **500 ml**         | **1.5 L**         | **500 ml**        |            |
 | **Sold Quantity** | **12**             | **27**             | **5**             | **13**            | **57**     |

-To grow a document table horizontally by filling it with master-detail data, you can use nested table-column data bands like in the following template.
+To grow a document table horizontally by filling it with master‑detail data, you can use nested table‑column data bands like in the following template.

 <table class="outputting-sequential-data">
 	<tbody>